johnstonskj/rdftools/README.md

 CLI tools to validate, convert or query RDF files and SPARQL.

-The functionality is provided by RDFLib, and while that provides a set of commands, those provided here are somewhat more extensive and also based upon a common command framework
+The functionality is provided by [RDFLib], and while that provides a set of commands, those provided here are somewhat more extensive and also based upon a common command framework